 Films are a fantastic way to escape while on a trip, as you can easily invest in a story that will make time go by faster.
 We have countless DVDs of both movies and TV shows at home that we want to watch while on our trip.
 This is why buying a portable DVD player is a great idea for the entire family to enjoy.

 If you have kids, this is a great way to keep them occupied and calm while on a lengthy trip.
 If you are traveling to a location without a television set, it is also a great way to end the night while watching one of your favorite films or shows.
 Here we are talking about some tips about choosing a portable DVD player.

 Determine the size of the DVD player according to the place that you will always use the player.
 If you want the former, pick a laptop-style portable DVD player that would rest comfortably on your... well, lap.
 If your goal is a portable DVD player that serves as a car player, think about getting one designed for vehicular use.
 If so, you can go with one of the bulkier ones with a bigger screen and enjoy the larger, face-shielding viewing experience that comes with it.

 “What if I fly a lot?”
-That you may consider about a portable DVD player.
+That you may consider a portable DVD player.
 Not only does weight easily add up when you’re cramming stuff into your carry on, but you also don’t want to be fiddling around with a honking-huge player when you're taking off your shoes and emptying your pockets as other passengers give you the evil stare while going through airport security.
 For some of us, portable just works better for everything in our lives.

 “Why can I play some DVDs, but not others?”
 Film studios use regional code protection in DVD technology to protect content and to control worldwide release dates, So the DVD player will only play the media that matches the region code of that player.
 All other media with other region codes won’t play at all.
 So you need to choose the right DVD player that can match your region code.